 photo of woman applying cream to hand

 There are lots of treatments to ease atopic dermatitis, better known as eczema.
-These include topical creams, gels, ointments, pills, light treatment, and behavioral therapy.
+These include topical creams, gels, ointments, shots, pills, light treatment, and behavioral therapy.

 But treatments only work well if you take them regularly and correctly.
 Because eczema is chronic, meaning you can have flare-ups over the course of your lifetime, it’s important to form good habits to help you stick to your treatment in the long-term.
 Poor adherence, or not sticking to your treatment plan, is a major barrier in treating eczema, and it’s a big reason it can be difficult to control.